gohugoio/hugo/content/en/content-management/syntax-highlighting.md

 ## Generate syntax highlighter CSS

 If you run with `markup.highlight.noClasses=false` in your site configuration, you need a style sheet.
+The style sheet will override the style specified in [`markup.highlight.style`](/functions/transform/highlight/#options).

 You can generate one with Hugo: